 Opened in 2005, Junk Shop in Manchester has quickly made a name for itself with its unique and affordable clothing.
-Junk Shop has three separate in-house labels (Junk Boutique, Jumble and Label of Love) all of which are produced sustainably within the city to reduce carbon footprint.
-Charlotte Keyworth, co-founder of Junk, ensures that all clothes made for the shop are from 100% recycled material.
+Junk Shop has three separate in-house labels (Junk Boutique, Jumble, and Label of Love) all of which are produced sustainably within the city to reduce carbon footprint.
+Charlotte Keyworth, the co-founder of Junk, ensures that all clothes made for the shop are from 100% recycled material.
 Junk’s ‘Made in the Mill’ project, which produces all its items at the nearby Islington Mill, is run in conjunction with Oxfam.

 The store itself is also eco-friendly, and the entire interior has been created from recycled or reclaimed materials.
-This gives the shop a truly unique feel, with a counter created solely from old dishwashing liquid bottles as the centrepiece.
+This gives the shop a truly unique feel, with a counter created solely from old dishwashing liquid bottles as the centerpiece.

 The entire interior has been created from recycled or reclaimed materials.
 Image Credit: Junk Shop UK

-Given the ever increasing amount of waste that is produced by the fashion industry, From Somewhere is showing everybody just how much of what is thrown away is still usable and beautiful.
+Given the ever-increasing amount of waste that is produced by the fashion industry, From Somewhere is showing everybody just how much of what is thrown away is still usable and beautiful.

 With many accolades to its name, such as the Nation Bronze ‘Green Apple’ award in 2002, From Somewhere has not rested on its laurels, and Orsola and co-runner Filippo Ricci are also the founders and curators of the sustainable fashion area at London Fashion Week, Estethica.